t-movaghar/SleepStateChallenge/README.md

   Training was stopped arbitrarily.

-  The features derived from the train_series.parquet were split into testing and validation datasets, with witch the training/validation loss was derived.
+  The features derived from the train_series.parquet were split into testing and validation datasets, with which the training/validation loss was derived.

 ### Performance Comparison